- A message from Councillor Julie Leigh, Cabinet Member for Neighbourhoods

 - Cardboard – Cereal boxes, Egg boxes, Cardboard tubes and other packaging (no pizza boxes or food contaminated packaging please)

 - Plastics – plastic drinks/milk containers and bottles*, shower gel and shampoo bottles*, cleaning product bottles*, yoghurt pots and margarine tubs;

-- Metal packaging including food and drink tins and cans (steel and aluminum), and empty aerosol cans.
+- Metal packaging including food and drink tins and cans (steel and aluminium), and empty aerosol cans.

 1 brown wheeled bin for garden waste including